DavidPratten/todotxttdi/README.md

 ####Task dependency (precedence)

+todotxtdti will alert you when a task is 'ready to run'.

 A task that can't be started until another task is complete may include an tag of `after:xxxx` where the task on which this task depends contains a corresponding `id:xxxx` tag.

 Every `id:` tag must be unique.